Lamer87/Space_Engineers_DLC_unlocker/README.md

 >[💾 Click to download v0.4](https://mega.nz/file/WdgnmSAb#ofX0CJPxVFiqCMlhbZSuBdz7LF2ruweeaz5RE8RXm8w) from Mega
 <!-- >[💾 Click to download v?.?](https://github.com/Lamer87/Space_Engineers_DLC_unlocker/archive/refs/heads/main.zip) from GitHub, or click the green **`Code`** button then **`Download ZIP`**
 Note: if you use the GitHub one, the files needed are inside the folder in the archive-->
->❗❗❗ PLEASE NOTE ❗❗❗ if you are already using the v0.1 ❗❗❗
+>❗❗❗ PLEASE NOTE ❗❗❗ if you are already using v0.1 ❗❗❗
-just restore the file from "backup" folder back to "Bin64" **BEFORE** applying the v0.4,
+RESTORE the file from "backup" folder back to "Bin64" **BEFORE** applying the v0.4,
 then just follow the installation guide.
+If you mess: download it here [steam_api64.dll](https://mega.nz/file/TQo2TThA#uF92mP8_Wx6o793lRtTaT-jh_nukXWpRYVjB3PDQs_s)
 If you are downloading v0.4 and you are not using v0.1, please ignore this warning.
 ---
 [<img src="https://i.ibb.co/h7hwpbn/Empty-png.png" width="1"/>](https://github.com/Lamer87/Space_Engineers_DLC_unlocker#space-engineers-dlc-unlocker)